kaizentm/cloud-native-ops/docs/argocd-multicluster.md

 ## Cluster BootStrapping

-To quickly deploy apps to the newly added cluster using **apps of apps pattern**.
-In this pattern we create a single app Argo CD app that on syncing creates multiple child apps that deploys application to multiple kubernetes cluster.
+Using **apps of apps pattern** to quickly deploy apps to the newly added cluster.
+In implement this pattern create a single app Argo CD app that on syncing creates multiple child apps which deploys your application to single or multiple kubernetes cluster.

 [Example Code](https://dev.azure.com/csedevops/GitOps/_git/azure-vote-app-deployment?version=GBmaster&path=%2Fcluster-bootstrapping)

-We are using helm chart to create multiple child apps with below structure:
+This sample code uses helm chart to create multiple child apps with below structure:

 ```bash
 ├── Chart.yaml